Cosmic velocity, density and halo mass function: Insights from deep learning: Conclusions and Future Remarks

 \section{Conclusions and Future Remarks}

 We developed an interpretable deep-learning framework to shed light on the process of structure formation.
-We train a CNN model on an initial simulation box at $z=100$ to find the final destination halo mass for each DM particle.
+We train a CNN model on an initial simulation box at $z_{ini}=100$ to find the final destination halo mass for each DM particle.
 Our method, in comparison with its previous studies, has the advantage of being simple in terms of the initial features.
 We use our prediction for the halo mass function as the indicator of the performance of our machinery.
 Our results in terms of the halo mass function are in agreement with the one from the simulation box up to $1 \sigma$ in the halo mass range of $11 <\log(M/M_{\odot}) < 13$.
 We use our framework to find the importance of the velocity field in the structure formation process.
 We train our CNN on two different sets of samples: one on the images with velocity channels and the other without velocity channels.
-Our results imply that the effect of the velocity field in the standard model of cosmology given the initial curvature perturbations $A_s = 2\times10^{-9}$ is negligible in the mass range of $10.5<\log(M/M_{\odot})< 14$.
-To study the effect of the velocity field on smaller scales we use a novel idea.
+Our results imply that the effect of the velocity field in the standard model of cosmology given the initial curvature perturbations $A_s = 2\times10^{-9}$ and initial box $z_{ini}=100$ is negligible in the mass range of $10.5<\log(M/M_{\odot})< 14$. {{To study the effect of the velocity field on non-linear scales, we use a novel idea.
 We increase the initial curvature perturbations to increase the variance of perturbations in the scales that are in the scope of our simulation.
 This causes massive halos to mimic the effect of velocity fields of a small mass range.
 Accordingly, the effect of velocity becomes visible in larger mass halos of our simulations with the given resolution.
-We observe that increasing the initial curvature perturbations increases the effect of the velocity field in the structure formation process in the given halo mass range, correspondingly.
-We also discuss, why we anticipate that in small scales and non-linear regimes, we have more information in the velocity field added to the density contrast field.
-Although, at first glance, they are related by the continuity equation.
-In this direction, we show that the normalized cross power-spectrum deviates from unity on small scales.
-By increasing the amplitude of the initial conditions the deviation from unity occurs in larger scales in comparison.
-This result implies that the effect of the velocity field in structure formation is scale-dependent and increases in the smaller mass scales.
-Our work shows the vast potential of Convolutional Neural Networks to extract higher-order information from basic phase space information and their capability to help us investigate fundamental physical questions due to their simplicity and interpretability.
-It is noteworthy that the halo mass, in our analysis, is defined based on the number of bound particles and we do not have any pre-assumptions on the shape of halos.
-So, there is no constraint on our learning process to select any specific collapse model.
-Accordingly, our results indicate the full consideration of an ellipsoidal collapse may be essential to reach a more viable halo mass function on small scales, and the simple spherical collapse model would not be sufficient.
-Accordingly, it will be interesting to study the effect of different smoothing window functions on the halo mass prediction in a separate work.\\ Future work might study the correlation between the accuracy of halo mass prediction and the particle's distance from its host halo centre.
-This is to integrate the idea of peak theory and excursion set theory of peaks in our ML methods.
-We can use our deep learning method to probe other cosmologies; for example, the models that velocity may play an important role in large mass halo formation.
-Also, this method can be used to investigate the effect of the velocity field on the structure formation in extensions of the standard model (e.g., massive neutrinos) and alternative models (e.g., $k$-essence models).
+Equivalently, this means that we choose the initial box in lower redshifts (e.g. $A_s=8\times 10^{-8}$ corresponds to $z_{ini}\simeq 15$.
+We observe that increasing the initial curvature perturbations increases the non-linearities and velocity field in the structure formation process becomes important, correspondingly. \\ We discuss why in smaller scales or lower redshifts, the combination of both velocity and density fields will have more relevant information for our CNN map compared to the case with only the density field.
+In this direction, we show that the normalized cross power-spectrum deviates from unity on non-linear scales.